 - ½ pound asparagus trimmed, cut into 2-inch pieces, blanched, tops set aside

 - 2 tablespoons low-sodium soy sauce

 - ½ teaspoon sugar

 - A slurry of 1 teaspoon cornstarch dissolved in 2 teaspoons water

-- ½ cup roasted whole cashews
+- ½ cup roasted whole cashews or peanuts

 - Mix the chicken stock, soy sauce, garlic chili sauce (if using), sesame seed oil, and sugar together in a bowl.
 Set-aside.

 - Place a wok or large skillet over medium-high heat; heat until hot.
 Add the oil, swirling to coat the sides; add the chicken and stir-fry for about 2 minutes.
 Add the onion, bell pepper zucchini, asparagus bottoms, and stir-fry until crisp-tender, about 2 minutes.
-Add the broth and cook for 1 minute longer, add the asparagus tops along with the slurry to thicken it all up.
+Add the saucy sauce and cook for 1 minute longer, add the asparagus tops along with the slurry to thicken it all up.
 Stir in the cashews and serve.